 Measure The Artwork And Cut The Mat To Size

-Measuring the artwork and cutting the mat to size is important when framing a fine art print.
+When framing a fine art print, measuring the artwork and cutting the mat to size is essential.
 This will ensure that the print fits appropriately in the frame and that the entire image is visible.
-If the mat is too small, part of the image will be hidden behind the frame, and if the mat is too large, the print will look lost in the frame.
+If the mat is too small, part of the image will be hidden behind the frame, and the print will look lost if the mat is too large.

 Mount The Artwork To The Mat

 Archival tape can be used to attach the artwork to archival boards.
 First, make sure that the artwork is centered on the mat.
-Next, apply strips of acid-free tape to the back of the artwork.
+Next, apply the sticky side of the archival tape to the back of the artwork.
 Finally, attach the taped artwork to the mat.